First Things First

 - events are being tracked appropriately

-- distribution / segmentation work the way you expect them to
+- distribution/segmentation works the way you expect it to

 - The Taplytics Shake Menu

 - User Insights